-Brian Sugar is a partner at Sugar Capital and the co-founder of PopSugar, a female-focused lifestyle brand with over 32 million fans and followers that he started with his wife Lisa Sugar.
-He is also the president of Group Nine Media, which was acquired by Vox in February of this year.
+Brian Sugar is a founder and partner at Sugar Capital.
+Along with his wife Lisa Sugar he founded PopSugar, a female-focused lifestyle brand with over 32 million fans and followers.
+He is also the president of Group Nine Media, which was acquired by Vox in February of 2022.

 We recently sat down with Brian to talk about the current state of ecommerce, and his thoughts on the most important shifts happening in the industry today: